varioustoxins/advanced-swc/idiomatic_python.md

 and voila, you have your list of keys sorted by summed values!

 As I said, there are tons and tons of cute little tricks that you can do with dictionaries.
 I think they're incredibly powerful.

-.. @CTB invert dictionary
+In actual fact __they underly the whole language...__

 ### List comprehensions